Skip to content

 What does Waitangi mean?

 There are several possible meanings for ‘Waitangi’, the direct translation is ‘noisy or weeping water’.
-The name Waitangi has been used for several locations in New Zealand, but the public holiday is named after Waitangi in the Bay of Islands, where the treaty was signed.
+The name Waitangi has been used for several locations around New Zealand, but the public holiday is named after Waitangi in the Bay of Islands, where the treaty was signed.

 How do you pronounce Waitangi?